-Hondaís method for combining the output of an engine and a motor simultaneously offers benefits over a less-sophisticated plug-in hybrid that runs exclusively on battery power until the battery is discharged, when the ICE starts up to provide additional range (a "range-extender" as it were).
+Hondaís method for combining the output of an engine and a motor simultaneously offers benefits over a less-sophisticated plug-in hybrid that runs exclusively on battery power until the battery is discharged and then switches to its ICE to provide additional range (a "range-extender," as it were).
 The combined-power approach enables engineers to better optimize the sizes of both propulsive units.
-To provide the same acceleration as the Clarity Plug-In Hybrid, a hybrid that can use only one propulsive unit at a time would need a larger electric motor, a larger ICE, or both.
+To provide the same acceleration as the Clarity Plug-In Hybrid, a hybrid that can use only one propulsive unit at a time would need both a larger electric motor and a larger ICE.

 Hereís what normally happens as the Honda Clarity Plug-In Hybrid driverís right ankle is flexed:

 The above sequence of events applies to Econ drive mode only.
 The limited operation of the accelerator-pedal detent is described in more detail in the discussion of modes below.